NadiaAB-source/vlm-driving-safety/README.md

 # Safety-Aware Post-Processing for Reliable VLM Driving Decisions

+## Project Description

-This project presents a safety-aware post-processing framework designed to improve the reliability of Vision–Language Models (VLMs) in autonomous driving scenarios.
+This project presents a **safety-aware post-processing framework** designed to improve the reliability of Vision–Language Models (VLMs) in autonomous driving scenarios.

-Instead of modifying or retraining the model, we introduce a lightweight, model-agnostic layer that:
+Modern VLMs can analyze driving scenes and generate high-level decisions such as *keep speed* or *brake gently*.
+However, these models are inherently stochastic and may produce unsafe outputs (e.g., accelerating at a red light).

+To address this, we introduce a **lightweight, model-agnostic safety layer** that operates on top of a pretrained VLM without retraining.

+The framework:
-- Extracts structured scene context
+- Extracts structured scene context from images
-- Applies deterministic safety rules to filter unsafe actions
+- Applies deterministic safety rules to enforce traffic constraints
 - Uses multi-query consistency voting to stabilize predictions

-The system significantly reduces unsafe decisions while maintaining or improving overall accuracy, making it suitable for safety-critical applications.
+This approach significantly reduces unsafe decisions while improving overall accuracy.

+---

-Key features:
+## Key Features

 - No model retraining required
+- Model-agnostic (works with any VLM)
 - Fully explainable rule-based decisions
-- Works with any Vision–Language Model
+- Multi-query consistency for stability
-- Supports both lightweight (dummy) and full dataset execution modes
+- Supports both lightweight testing and full dataset evaluation

+---

-## Project Description
+## Hardware Requirements

-This project improves the safety and reliability of Vision–Language Models (VLMs) for autonomous driving without retraining.

-Modern VLMs can analyze driving scenes and generate decisions such as *keep speed* or *brake*.
-However, they may produce unsafe outputs (e.g., accelerating at a red light).

-We propose a **post-processing safety layer** that operates on top of a pretrained model and:
-- Converts outputs into structured actions
-- Applies deterministic safety rules
-- Uses multi-query consistency voting

-This method is:
-- Model-agnostic
-- Explainable
-- Does not require retraining
+- GPU recommended: NVIDIA A100 / RTX 3090 (16GB+ VRAM)
+- Minimum: GPU with 12GB VRAM
+- CPU-only execution is possible but extremely slow

 ---